Back/Data/Claude

 Collate Automated and Manual Scores

-Gather your two sets of data: the scores from your automated LLM-as-judge and the scores from your manual 'vibe check'.
-You should have parallel scores for each model's output on every task.
+Start with two complete sets of scores: one from your automated LLM-as-judge and one from your manual 'vibe check'.
+Ensure you have parallel scores for each model's output on every task.

 Analyze Score Divergence